 Today, I have a makeover in turquoise to show you.
-We are going to paint and glaze furniture to turn dark furniture into a bright and cheery piece.
+I am going to paint and glaze furniture to turn a dark piece of furniture into a bright and cheery piece.

 Image: Country Living

 Here is what the sideboard looked like before I painted it with chalk paint and glaze.

 This sideboard is a hand-me down from my mom and dad.
 I have had it for about 4 years.
 As you can see it has traditional styling with a country twist, has beautiful lines, and is in perfect shape.